DoctorAnon/TheRightCafe/README.md

 # Notes:

  **On TRC DynoCustom.txt:**
     Make sure to set the response channel to a seperate channel only mods can see, such as "#paperwork" where the report from the command will post.
-Also make sure to set the allowed roles, set the command to silent, and to delete the command after being used
+Also make sure to set the allowed roles, set the command to silent, and to delete the command after being used.
+Be sure to go into advanced options and set REQUIRED ARGUMENTS to "2", for the ?Detain and ?Deny commands - this will require the moderator running the command to provide a reason always, and will refuse to work if a reason is not provided.

  **On Past Polls:**
    These polls should serve as an example on how to make excellent polls, view them in tangent with the POLLS PROTOCOL in the PROTOCOL folder.